 Gambling and online casinos in Mauritania

-Mauritania is one of the most conservative Islamic countries in Africa,
+Mauritania is one of the most conservative Islamic countries in Africa, where gambling is completely banned.

 are considered a crime and a religious sin.

-The law does not make exceptions for either citizens or foreigners:- gambling business in Mauritania is completely absent,
+The law does not make exceptions for either citizens or foreigners:- gambling is completely absent in Mauritania, and control over the Internet and financial transactions is aimed at preventing any form of online gambling.

 Religious and legal basis